nasa/cape/doc/json/Plot.rst

 The section in :file:`pyCart.json` labeled "Plot" is for plotting iterative histories of certain components along with (optionally) the L1 residual history.
+This capability has been mostly superseded by the "Report" section, but it is included for compatibility/preference purposes.
 The list of available options and defaults is shown below.

     .. code-block:: javascript